 7.1.5 Trustee.
 “Trustee” means an original or successor Trustee of any trust whether an individual or a corporation.

 7.1.6 Corporate Trustee.
-“Corporate Trustee” means a trust company or national or state banking institution having trust or fiduciary powers that qualifies to serve as an Independent Trustee and it must have under its management a minimum of One Hundred Million Dollars in trust assets.
+“Corporate Trustee” means a trust company or national or state banking institution having trust or fiduciary powers that qualifies to serve as an Independent Trustee.

 7.1.7 Independent Trustee.
 “Independent Trustee,” means any trustee other than (1) a transferor of property to the Trust, including a person whose qualified disclaimer resulted in property passing to the Trust; or (2) a Beneficiary of the Trust who is, or in the future may be eligible to receive income or principal pursuant to the terms of the Trust; or (3) a person who is a related or subordinate party under Internal Revenue Code section 672(c) as to any person described under (1) or (2) above.
 A person is described in (2) of this section even if he or she has a remote contingent interest in the trust, but is not described in (2) of this section if the person’s only interest is as a potential appointee under a non-fiduciary power of appointment held by another person, the exercise of which will take effect only in the future, such as a testamentary power held by a living person.
+This definition is too broad, I would like to narrow it down.

 7.1.8 Related or Subordinate Party.
 “Related or subordinate party” shall have the same meaning as prescribed in Internal Revenue Code section 672(c).